 What is Intranasal Sedation?

-For patients who require lesser sedation, we offer intranasal sedation where aerosolized sedatives are inhaled in order to induce calmness, anxiety relief, and sometimes sleep.
+For clients who require lesser sedation, we offer intranasal sedation where aerosolized sedatives are inhaled in order to induce calmness, anxiety relief, and sometimes sleep.

 Intranasal medication delivery offers an alternative method of drug delivery that is often as fast in onset as intravenous medication, usually painless, inexpensive, easy to deliver, and effective in a variety of dental procedures.